criveracode/criveracode/README.md

   <a href="mailto:riverabravocla@outlook.com">
     <img src="https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white"/>
   </a>

 </p>

 ---

-✨ _"Code is like humor.
-When you have to explain it, it’s bad." – Cory House_
+✨ "Code is like humor.
+When you have to explain it, it’s bad." – Cory House.